 Animal research paves the way

 Our understanding of the changes that take place in the brain has its roots in animal brain research that was conducted in the fifties.
 Scholars designed a study in which rodents were raised in two different environments.
-The one group of rodents received brain stimulation, whereas the other group received no stimulation at all.
-Autopsy results of the two groups showed significant differences: the brains of the rodents that had received stimulation had a larger cortex, more cellular connections and evidence of new cell formation.
+One group of rodents received brain stimulation, whereas the other group received no stimulation at all.
+Autopsy results of the two groups showed significant differences: the brains of the rodents that had received stimulation had a larger cortex, more cellular connections, and evidence of new cell formation.

 Plasticity of the human brain proven

 ► In 2000 it was discovered that London taxi drivers have larger hippocampi than London bus drivers.
 The hippocampus is that part of the brain that looks almost like a sea horse and is involved in learning routes and spatial representations.
 It was found that the size of the hippocampus changed in relation to the time spent as a taxi driver, suggesting that driving taxis may develop and change the hippocampus.
 The hippocampi of bus drivers, on the other hand, did not show the same development, because they were not required to learn and know as many different routes as the taxi drivers.

 ► Neurologist Arne May and colleagues at the University of Regensburg asked 12 people in their early twenties, most of them women, to learn a classic three-ball juggling act over three months until they could give at least a one-minute juggling performance.
 When this group was compared to another 12 people who did not learn the trick, the jugglers showed a significant increase in gray matter in brain area V5.